-The Fund intends to elect to be treated and qualify as a regulated investment company (a "RIC") for federal income tax purposes.
+The Fund has elected to be treated and intends to qualify as a RIC for federal income tax purposes.
 As a RIC, the Fund will generally not be subject to federal corporate income tax, provided that when it is a RIC, it distributes out substantially all of its income and gains each year.
 The Investment Funds may be subject to taxes, including withholding taxes, attributable to investments of the Investment Funds.
 U.S. investors in the Fund are not expected to be entitled to a foreign tax credit with respect to any of those taxes.
 See "TAXES."